Montana-Media-Arts/340-interactive-arts-1/Syllabus.md

         - audio signals via microphones
         - physical computing (buttons, sensors, or basic electronics)
         - computer vision (edge detection, face recognition)
+    - immersive environment construction
-- Understand experience differences for various types of installations;
+- Evaluate experience differences for various types of installations;
     - installations for one person vs. many people
     - time-dependent or input-dependent installations
-- Describe the difference between reactive, interactive, and dynamically changing systems.
+- Distinguish the difference between reactive, interactive, and dynamically changing systems.
-- Walk away with at least two portfolio quality works completed and presented
+- Produce, present, and asses at least two portfolio quality works.

 Students are expected to bring ideas to explore these techniques.
 The goals of the projects are not simply about the successful application of the technical processes.
 Instead, the goal is to integrate these technical elements to make work that is meaningful.